JetBrains/teamcity-documentation/topics/upgrade-notes.md

 * The bundled Kotlin compiler (used in [TeamCity DSL](kotlin-dsl.md)) and Dokka (the documentation engine for Kotlin) were updated to version 1.7.10.
 * The bundled Tomcat was updated to version 9.0.75.
 * Amazon Corretto Java bundled with TeamCity Windows installer and TeamCity Docker images was updated to version 17.0.7.7.1.
-In addition, our Docker images no longer utilize Java 8.
-If you relied on this version, use the `:2022.10.3` tag to pull the previous Docker image version.

 ### REST API Update